Yoast/wordpress-seo/readme.txt

 	* If the final string - after replacement - would contain two separators with nothing between them, this extra separator will be removed.
 	* All remaining not replaced replacement vars are now stripped from the strings (without breaking the snippet preview).
 	* New filter `wpseo_replacements_filter_sep` which can be used to change the seperator character passed by the theme.

 * Other enhancements
+	* Security improvement: As the .htaccess / robots.txt files are site-wide files, on a multi-site WP installation they will no longer be available for editing to individual site owners.
+For super-admins, the 'SEO -> Edit Files' admin page will now be accessible through the Network Admin.
 	* We've added server specific info to our tracking class.
 Most notably, we're tracking whether a number of PHP extensions are enabled for our users now.